You can collect the following diagnostic data to help you troubleshoot cluster and job issues:

 `/etc/zookeeper/conf/`.../configs/zookeeper/

-Snapshot data
+Snapshot diagnostic data collection

 You can run the following